MyPetLobster/character-chat/README.md

 - Users can exit the conversation at any time by typing "quit."
 - If the user strays from the character's world or asks questions the character wouldn't understand, the character may react accordingly, creating a dynamic and engaging experience.

 Character Chat aims to bring joy and creativity to interactions with beloved fictional characters.
-Enjoy your conversations, and may your favorite characters come to life through this AI-powered experience!
+Enjoy your conversations!
+Tell Voldemort he's a turd for me!

 If you are interested in a more detailed look at the process of creating the application, see the <a href="https://mypetlobster.github.io/character-chat-process/">Character Chat Process</a>.
 I keep detailed notes on the process while working on projects.
 I like having the notes to look back on and reference.